dhonson-lncrna/dhonson-lncrna.github.io/_sources/laboratoryprotocols/rnamini.rst.txt

      * - 5-10M
        - 600

-2. Add one volume 70% ethanol to lysate
+2. Add one volume 70% ethanol to lysate.

 3. Transfer 700µl sample to Zymo IIC column.
 Spin 15s, >12,000g.
 Discard flow-through and repeat for any remaining sample.